Exiv2/exiv2/tests/README-TESTS.md

         BT.reportTest('addmoddel', out)

 ```
-`system_tests.BT` is defined in `tests/utils/*.py`, which provides some functions and classes that are compatible with different platforms, making it easier to write test cases.
+- `system_tests.BT` is defined in `tests/utils/*.py` .
+You can find some appropriate functions or classes in this package to make it easier to write a test case or to add it yourself.

 <div id="Based-on-system_tests"/>